Introduction

 Birth and Formative Years

-- Apprenticed under Jacob van Swanenburgh, Pieter Lastman, and others in Leiden/Amsterdam
+- Worked as an apprentice for Jacob van Swanenburgh, Pieter Lastman, and others in Leiden/Amsterdam.

 Peak Creative Years and Fame

-- Garnered fame and wealth from commissioned portraits of nobility and guilds
+- He was ultimately well-known and got rich from the commissioned portraits of the nobility as well as the guilds

-- Married wealthy widow Saskia van Uylenburg in 1634, had 4 children
+- Married wealthy widow Saskia van Uylenburg in 1634, and together they had 4 children

-- Employed many apprentices/students in his bustling studio and printmaking shop
+- Crafted a score of apprentices/students in his busy workshop and printmaking shop

 Financial Struggles and Relationship Turmoil